alxbrb13/croco-eddy/README.md

 - `deg` factor can be increased to reduce computation time (typically `deg=2` for 1km grid size)
 - `borders` set the border replication to mimic periodic borders (typically `borders=40` for `deg=2` and 1km grid size)

-Launch AMEDA running `MAIN_AMEDA_WindEddy.m` (no modification needed there).
+Launch AMEDA running `MAIN_AMEDA_WindEddy.m`, no modification needed there (you can launch it with `batch_ameda`.

-## Experiment analysis
+## 4- Experiment analysis

-First use the notebook `AMEDA-Vort-SST-MLD.ipynb` to compute 2 images Then use `AMEDA-N2-MLD-vert.ipynb` to extract relevant analysis and store it in a light .npy file per experiment Use `Eddy_timeseries_deltaT-Q-Mix.ipynb` to gather all .npy file and produce the comparison figures (Fig. 6 and 9 in Barboni et al, 2024)
+- First use the notebook `AMEDA-Vort-SST-MLD.ipynb` to compute SST and surface Vorticity images
+- Use `AMEDA-N2-MLD-vert.ipynb` to extract relevant analysis and store it in a light `.npy` file per experiment
+- Use `Eddy_timeseries_deltaT-Q-Mix.ipynb` to gather all `.npy` files and produce the comparison figures (Fig. 6 and 9 in Barboni et al, 2024)
-Near-inertail waves spectral investigation is done in `AMEDA_Buoyancy_flux_NIIW.ipynb` (cf Fig.10 in Barboni et al, 2024)
+- Near-inertial waves spectral investigation is done in `AMEDA_Buoyancy_flux_NIIW.ipynb` (cf Fig.10 in Barboni et al, 2024)